TLDR: quick comparison table

 The platform is also SOC 2 Type 2 compliant, ensuring enterprise-grade security and data handling standards.

-The Firecrawl API has six endpoints:
+The Firecrawl API has seven endpoints:

 - Crawl for entire sites,